Lure of the homeland fades for Palestinian refugees

 Mr Jamous says it is "Palestine first and Syria second" for him, but that he would definitely miss Syria if he moved to a future Palestinian state.

 Although Mr Jamous' neighbourhood is identified as a camp, there are no tents or slums in sight.
 It is a residential area with beauty salons and internet cafes.

-The Palestinians who live here are well integrated into society, some even hold government posts.'Our choice'
+The Palestinians who live here are well integrated into society, some even hold government posts.